Carl Kaestle: Personal life

+On June 6, 1964, Kaestle married Eliza K. MacKenzie in Wallingford, Connecticut.
+She was the daughter of W. Neal MacKenzie.
+She attended Prospect Hill School in New Haven and Wilson College in Chambersburg, PA and at the time of her marriage was a Junior at the Columbia Presbyterian Nursing School.
+She took a leave of absence at her marriage while Kaestle taught at the Warsaw Elementary School in Poland.

 In 1997, Kaestle married Elizabeth Hollander (née Lynes) (1939–2015), the former commissioner of planning for the city of Chicago from 1983 until 1989, the first woman to serve in that post.
 Hollander was the daughter of Russell Lynes (1910–1991), the art historian, author and managing editor of Harper's Magazine and the niece of photographer George Platt Lynes (1907-1955).

 Kaestle served as the former president of the National Academy of Education.
 Writing for The Journal of Interdisciplinary History, Harvey J. Graff declared Kaestle "one of the leading practitioners of American educational history".
 David Tyack referred to Kaestle's Pillars of the Republic as "the best interpretation of antebellum school development written thus far."

+After his retirement, Kaestle continued "as a member of the Yale Alumni Chorus and enjoyed playing classical and jazz piano."

+Kaestle and his first wife, Eliza had two daughters, Christine Elizabeth Kaestle (January 28, 1972 - July 16, 2020) and Frederika.